Immediate assistance for essential financial relief

 - Widows, deserted spouses and dependants experiencing hardship, to provide money for the period between which income has ceased and a satisfactory financial situation has been resolved.

 - Dependants of currently serving members experiencing financial hardship to provide immediate, essential financial relief.

 - Ex-members and dependants who, through accident, illness or other circumstances, are suffering serious financial hardship and require urgent help.

-Support will be provided in the form of direct payment form the Trust to a supplier or service and not in the form of a 'cash' grant to an applicant.
+Support will be provided in the form of direct payment from the Trust to a supplier or service and not in the form of a ‘cash’ grant to an applicant.

 To enquire about a Hardship Grant contact the ARTF Secretary.